Department of Customer Service

 The Department of Customer Service is a department of the New South Wales Government that functions as a service provider to support sustainable government finances, major public works and maintenance programs, government procurement, information and communications technology, corporate and shared services, consumer protection, and land and property administration of the government in New South Wales, Australia.

-The department was established with effect from 1 July 2019 and assumed most functions from the preceding Department of Finance, Service and Innovation, as well as a number of functions from other department functions and several agencies.
+The department was established with effect from 1 July 2019 and assumed most functions from the preceding Department of Finance, Service and Innovation, as well as a number of functions from other departments and several agencies.

 Structure

-The Department is the lead agency in the Customer Service cluster, led by Secretary, presently Emma Hogan, who reports to the ministers listed below.
+The Department is the lead agency in the Customer Service cluster, led by Secretary Graeme Head, who reports to the ministers listed below.

 Ministers

 The following ministers are responsible for the administration of the department and its agencies: